Trump-backed Johnson reelected as US House Speaker – DW – 01/03/2025

 The House had to elect its speaker before the new Congress could do anything.

-Without a House speaker, Monday's certification of Trump's 2024 election victory would have been in trouble.
+Without a House speaker, Monday's certification of President-elect Donald Trump's 2024 election victory would have been in trouble.

-President-elect Donald Trump fully supported Johnson on Friday with a social media post wishing him "Good luck" and noting he was "very close to having 100% support."
+Trump fully supported Johnson on Friday hailing his victory as a sign of the country's bright future.

-"A win for Mike today will be a big win for the Republican Party," Trump added.
+"Mike will be a Great Speaker, and our Country will be the beneficiary.
+The People of America have waited four years for Common Sense, Strength, and Leadership," Trump, posted on social media.

 Johnson vowed not "make deals with anyone," to get their support.
 "I don't do anything in exchange for a vote, other than commit to make this institution work as effectively, as efficiently as possible," he said.